Learn about storing rice and flour and (and other dry goods) for long-term food storage the right way!

 So, before I get going with the salt and sugar storage, I want to let you know that we have a new ONE HOUR course out on Udemy that goes into all aspects of storing food for the long-term.
 You can read much more about that HERE.

-Although this website goes into detail regarding putting away fresh fruits and vegetables, along with cooked meats, I also have canned goods stored away.
+Although Easy Food Dehydrating goes into detail regarding putting away fresh fruits and vegetables, along with cooked meats, I also have canned goods stored away.

 Many people have written in asking if they can dehydrate canned goods and my usual response is "why go to all that trouble?" because canned goods already last for years "as is."